West Noble's Abraham Longoria signs to run at Bethel

 Longoria was an integral part of the West Noble teams that qualified for the state finals the last three seasons.

 “He does everything that’s required of him.
 He’ll show up during the summer to get his mileage in,” Emmert said.
-“He just does the right things.
-There’s no doubt that he won’t now, he’s done it all through high school.
+“He just does the right things... he’s done it all through high school.
 He’ll continue to do that at the next level.”

 (0) comments